 No Tags Found!

-Dear Fraternity, We have two factories in Hyderabad under the same name with two different addresses within span of 2km.
-We are registered our two factories under factories act and paying the licence fees separately. but, we are calculating the salaries of all the employees under one sheet and paying ESIC and PF under one code. is this is correct procedure we are following ? can somebody guide us.
+We have two factories in Hyderabad under the same name with two different addresses within a span of 2 km.
+We have registered our two factories under the Factories Act and are paying the license fees separately.
+However, we are calculating the salaries of all the employees on one sheet and paying ESIC and PF under one code.
+Is this the correct procedure we are following?
+Can somebody guide us?

 KK!HR

-First of all, there is no geographical integrality, secondly, is the accounts maintained separately for each factory, thirdly, is the process done in the factories related to each other, like the output of one factory is used by the other all these factors are important in treating the factories as separate and distinct entities.
-Give these details for a considered opinion.
+First of all, there is no geographical integrality.
+Secondly, are the accounts maintained separately for each factory?
+Thirdly, is the process done in the factories related to each other, like the output of one factory is used by the other?
+All these factors are important in treating the factories as separate and distinct entities.
+Please provide these details for a considered opinion.

-are establishment specific and there is no concept of joint compliance.
-This could land you in a situation where the authorities would seek compliance status, and at that time an answer that all compliances are joint would not serve any purpose.
+Maybe it may work initially but could lead to serious legal complications and compliance issues later.
+The welfare legislations like PF, ESI, Gratuity, Labour Welfare Fund, etc., are establishment-specific, and there is no concept of joint compliance.
+This could land you in a situation where the authorities would seek compliance status, and at that time, an answer that all compliances are joint would not serve any purpose.
 The moment the threshold limit is reached in each factory, the legislations would call for separate compliance.

 From India, Mumbai